 But, OK, let’s say you’ve got that kind of money.
 And a bow that big.

 Even so, don’t buy your new car on Black Friday.
-Wait a month or so, when dealers may be more likely to offer year-end sales so they can bring in the new models.
-(Also, check out these tips on getting the best deal.)
+Wait a month or so, when dealers may be more likely to offer year-end sales so they can make sales quotas and make room for new models.

 3. Gift cards